 The Company has a developed proprietary technology that can make use of low grade heat from gaseous or aqueous sources, using the temperature difference provided by a cooler source, to generate electricity.
 Waste heat can be derived from a number of industrial sources including; combustion processes, reciprocating engines, steam processes, and nuclear processes.
 Alternatively, natural sources can also be used as a heat source including; geothermal, near surface water, solar or steam.
 Depending on the temperature differential, thermal to electricity conversion efficiency of 50% or more is achievable (See Fig. 2.1A).
 This device gains its efficiency and operational cost advantages by replacing turbines and rotary generators with a novel, proprietary, free piston and linear generator combination.

-Fig. 2.1A—Comparison Between Conventional Generation Efficiencies and the Proteus Generator
+Fig. 2.1A—Comparison Between Conventional Generation Efficiencies and the M-Power Generator

 Fig. 2.1B—Fundamental Components of WHRG

 Existing heat recovery technologies, typically utilizing rotary turbines, possess a number of inherent barriers to market uptake, including:

 - Requirement for high waste heat and operational temperatures/pressures

 - Low efficiencies, particularly at sub MW scales